-Over 180 firms registered to join us around the UK this autumn (2019), to hear first hand how some of the UK’s most visionary and progressive firms are embracing Agile, to deliver tangible benefits and a competitive edge with the workplace and workflow of tomorrow.
+Over 180 firms registered to join us around the UK during the Autumn of 2019, to hear first hand how some of the UK’s most visionary and progressive firms are embracing Agile, to deliver tangible benefits and a competitive edge with the workplace and workflow of tomorrow.

 Past Agile Events

-Over the last four years our Agile community has grown and our annual events have established themselves as ‘must attend’ fixtures for many people engaged in leading agile transformation in their firms.
+Over the last five years our Agile community has grown and our annual events have established themselves as ‘must attend’ fixtures for many people engaged in leading agile transformation in their firms.